Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

-Starting with the Laser data, we will use in the following data where $<N_{pe}> \sim$ 148 or 390 (measured as described in Ref.\cite{IPRD}) is the mean signal delivered by the laser head.
+Starting with the Laser data, we will use data sets with $<N_{pe}> \sim$ 148 or 390 (measured as described in \cite{IPRD}) is the mean signal delivered by the laser head.
 Of course, when examined in detail, the signal itself can contribute to time jitter in the measurement (as will be employed throughout) of leading edge timing on an "Amplitude corrected" signal.
 For example, fluctuations at the leading edge arising from photostatistics contribute.
 Also amplitude fluctuations are corrected for by renormalizing to 1V peak amplitude.
 So, effectively, for the rest of the discussion a signal/threshold level really refers to a Constant Fraction of the Peak.